philp1951/WeatherClock-1/README.md

 ------------------

 I have successfully run this version with Python under Windows 11 on a 64 bit Intel system.
 No support offered for this but you should be able to get it to work!

+It also runs successfully under UBUNTU 23.04 on 64bit Intel PC

 User configuration
 ------------------